SuehyunBaig/INDENG-215-Database-Design/README.md

 ## Project Context
+The goal of this project was to **design and implement a relational database for a fictional business.**
-This project was completed collaboratively through team discussion on the overall business design and each team member focusing on different platforms (Azure, Databricks, MongoDB) or different stages of database implementation (OLTP, OLAP, ETL).
+It was completed **collaboratively** through team discussion on the overall business design and each team member focusing on different platforms (Azure, Databricks, MongoDB) or different stages of database implementation (OLTP, OLAP, ETL).
-The goal was to **design and implement a relational database for a fictional business.**
-The project involved synthetic data generation, cloud deployment, and analytical reporting.

 **Specific tasks included:**
 - Identifying data that could inform operations of the business